ArthTechnologies/site/README.md

 Arth is an organization offering:

 **Free Services** - A minecraft server network.
-**FOSS Software** - A self-hostable minecraft server panel in developnment, Two modpacks.
+**FOSS Software** - A self-hostable minecraft server panel in developnment, Three modpacks.
 **Paid Services** - Upoming Minecraft server hosting using our FOSS panel.

 ## Planned Pages